Shippable/docs/sources/reference/admiral-aws-marketplace.md

 method associated with your account.

-All Shippable Server SE purchases made through the AWS Marketplace come with a **30-day free trial** with the option for hourly or annual billing.
-Annual billing is provided at a discount to the hourly rate.
+All Shippable Server SE purchases made through the AWS Marketplace come with a **30-day free trial**.

-You will be notified by AWS prior to completion of your 30-day free trial with the option to cancel your purchase prior to completing the trial period.
+You will be notified by AWS with the option to cancel your purchase prior to completing the trial period.

 If annual billing is selected, you will be notified by AWS prior to your annual term expiring with the option to extend for another annual term.
 If you choose